☀ Solar Panels for Churches

 Integral ecology.
 Pope Francis explicitly links environmental and social concerns (“the cry of the earth and the cry of the poor”).
 Parish solar that funds food bank operation, that reduces energy poverty exposure for parishioners, that creates community resilience — these dimensions matter alongside the carbon reduction.

 The principle of subsidiarity.
 Decisions should be made at the level closest to those affected.
-For Catholic parishes this means substantive parish-level engagement on environmental decisions, not top-down imposition by diocesan or national leadership.
-Solar projects benefit from genuinely engaged parish discussion.
+For Catholic parishes this means substantive parish-level engagement on environmental decisions.
+Solar projects benefit from genuinely engaged parish discussion, not top-down imposition.

 The Laudato Si’ Action Platform